Puzzling

 El Corazon (the heart - unlabeled) “No me extrañes corazón, que regreso en el camión.
 Do not miss me, sweetheart, I'll be back by bus.” - from the painting “The Two Fridas”, 1939

-La Sandia (the watermelon) - image and text reference from the painting “The Bride Frightened at Seeing Life Opened” 1939-1943, (the text translates to “Who is afraid at seeing life opened?”)
+La Sandia (the watermelon) - image and text reference from the painting “The Bride Frightened at Seeing Life Opened” 1939-1943, (the text translates to “Who is afraid of seeing life opened?”)

-El Catrin (the dandy) “...en la alameda, su bastón quería tirar...in the poplar grove, wanted to toss away his cane” - Referencing the painting "Self-Portrait with Cropped Hair", 1940, and her exploration of gender expression.
+El Catrin (the dandy) “(Don Ferruco)...en la alameda, su bastón quería tirar / (Sir Ferruco)...in the poplar grove, wanted to toss away his cane” - Referencing the painting "Self-Portrait with Cropped Hair", 1940

-La Botella (the bottle) - It has been said that she drank a bottle of tequila every day to numb the pain from her injuries.
-The table in this image is inspired by her painting “The Wounded Table”, 1940
+La Botella (the bottle) - The table in this image is inspired by her painting “The Wounded Table”, 1940.
+I've added a bottle with a blue agave plant on the label.

 El Cotorro (the parrot) - reference from the painting “Me and My Parrots”, 1941

-La Rana (the frog) - from the mosaic reflecting pool built below her studio window at her Casa Azul in 1941, which was inspired by her nickname for her husband, sapo-rana or toad-frog
+La Rana (the frog) - from the reflecting pool built below her studio window at her Casa Azul in 1941, which was decorated with mosaic frogs, a nod to her nickname for her husband, sapo-rana or toad-frog

-La sirena (the siren) - from a photo of her with Chavela Vargas, the famous Mexican singer, taken in 1945.
-According to Vargas, they were lovers.
+La sirena (the siren) - from a photo of her with Chavela Vargas, the famous Mexican singer, taken in 1945

 El Venado (the deer) “Saltando va buscando, pero no ve nada.
 Jumping it goes searching, but it doesn't see anything.” - reference from the painting “The Wounded Deer”, 1946

-La Estrella (the star) - reference to the red star of socialism she painted on her plaster torso cast in 1950
+La Estrella (the star) - reference to the red star she painted on her plaster torso cast in 1950

 El Mélon & El Nopal (the melon and the prickly pear - unlabeled) - reference from the painting “Still-Life with Parrot and Flag”, 1951

-La Bota (the boot) “Una bota igual que la otra.
-One boot the same as the other.” - the red prosthetic boot, she had made after her leg was amputated in 1953
+La Bota (the boot) “Una bota igual que la otra/One boot the same as the other.” - the red prosthetic boot, she began wearing in 1953

-El árbol (the tree) - referencing an uncertified painting of her in a tree signed with her name in the lower left corner
+El árbol (the tree) - referencing a painting of her in a tree (uncertified but signed with her name)

 La Musica (the musician) - from a photo of her playing guitar